 Your Directors present to you the 30th Annual Report and the Company's audited financial statement for the financial year ended 31st March, 2017.
+(Rs. in Crore)

 1. FINANCIAL RESULTS

 The Company's financial performance, for the year ended 31st March, 2017 is summarized below: